bortox/bortox.github.io/content/article/_index.en.md

 ---
-title: "Welcome on BBlog [TECH]"
+title: "Welcome on BBlog"
-description: "BBlog [TECH] is a blog containing articles, guides and notes to improve the user experience of computers and smartphones."
+description: "BBlog is a blog containing articles, guides and notes to - sometimes - improve the user experience of computers and smartphones."

 ---

-Articles, guides and notes to improve the user experience of :computer: :iphone:.
+Articles, guides and notes often about :computer:/:iphone:.